HenryLF/Carouzef/README.md

 ![Carouzef Preview](gif/default.gif)

-If you kwnow CSS and don't want or **need** to go through the hassle of setting up Swiper.js.
+If you know CSS and don't want or **need** to go through the hassle of setting up Swiper.js.

 ## Features